 In 2015 we launched our SNSI website and partnered with The Ocean Foundation as our fiscal sponsor which allowed us to fundraise via digital means.
 By 2016 we launched SNSI’s social media accounts and attracted new funding partners, raising international profile.

 Our volunteer program has also seen an evolution.
 During the first year of camp we worked with local volunteers and schoolteachers.
-As the camp grew, and to widen the girls’ interaction with outside resources, we began recruiting volunteers from Santo Domingo--mostly professional Dominican women who take personal vacation time to be with us at SNSI.
+As the camp grew, and to widen the girls’ interaction with outside resources, we began recruiting volunteers from Santo Domingo--mostly professional Dominican women who take personal vacation time to be with us and the girls from Miches.
 Their participation adds unexpected and tremendous value to SNSI.

 "The girls of Miches today are the young women, mothers, small business owners and community leaders of tomorrow.
 They will play a fundamental role in breaking generational poverty cycles, and forging a new path toward prosperity in our community."